How to Improve Ankle Mobility: Pro Athlete Adam Kemp Tells

 - Benefits: Improves ankle dorsiflexion and helps reduce stiffness in the ankle joint.

 - How to Perform: Stand with your toes a few inches away from a wall.
 Bend your knee to touch the wall while keeping your heel on the ground.
-Gradually increase the distance between your toes and the wall to enhance the stretch.
+Gradually increase the distance between your toes and the wall to increase the stretch.
 Repeat for 3 sets of 10-15 reps on each leg.

 - Progression: Increase the distance from the wall or add a small weight on the knee to intensify the stretch.